Receiving Digital Modes

 This article describes how to receive amateur radio digital modes such as PSK31 using a webSDR instead of your own radio.
 A webSDR is a software defined receiver that can be used remotely via the Internet.
 You can connect to a webSDR with a Web browser, tune the radio to receive the signals you want, and use a digital modem program on your computer to decode the text.

-WebSDR servers are open for free use by anyone with a JAVA-capable browser and a broadband Internet connection.
+WebSDR servers are open for free use by anyone with a broadband Internet connection.
 The user interface and the accessibility of webSDRs for blind and vision-impaired hams are described in a separate article.

 This article gives details about how to channel webSDR audio from your browser into a digital modem program for decoding.

 Figure 1 shows an fldigi modem receiving a PSK31 signal via the webSDR station at the University of Eindhoven, Netherlands.
 It was transmitted from the Ukraine on the 20 meter band and received by a software defined receiver in the University.
 The webSDR server there streamed the audio over the Internet to fldigi running on my computer in the USA.